pwafire/pwafire/README.md

 **Note : Chrome 77 or higher running on Android M or later required!**

-It allows a web application to access contacts from the device's native contacts manager.
+It allows a Web Application to access contacts from the device's native contacts manager.
 Like this, your web app has access to your contacts' names, emails, and telephone numbers.

 ### How to setup?